lucaji/lucaji.github.io/goats-tea-and-trouble/index.md

-# 🎵 Goats, Tea and Trouble — New Song Out Now 🌙
+# 🎵 Goats, Tea and Trouble – A Nomadic Folk Tale Told Through AI Video and Original Music 🌙

 Some stories arrive long before the music does.
 Goats, Tea and Trouble began as a slow-burning tale told under starlight—a dreamlike fable set on Africa’s western coast, where ancient spells, unruly goats, and firelit music blur the line between myth and memory.